raymondmcdonaldnet/raymondmcdonaldnet/README.md

 ## Raymond McDonald, Netizen and Data-Driven Developer

 Hello!
-I'm particularly passionate about game development, level design, computer graphics, functional programming, data-driven design, and data-oriented programming.
+I'm passionate about game development, programming languages, computer graphics, functional programming, data-driven design, data-oriented programming, and the Internet, all tied together by a life-long interest in writing.

 I'm currently working to start regularly releasing indie games for the web.
 If you're interested in collaborating, please get in touch!